s-fuerst/Vahana.jl/docs/src/transition.md

 CurrentModule = Vahana
 ```

+# Transition Function

 As mentioned in the `construct_model` documentation, the model struct
-is created dynamically incl. a dynamically name for this struct.
+is created dynamically incl. a dynamically name for this
+struct.
+E.g. in the "Game of Life" Example this type is
+`Vahana.var"Game of Life"{Params, Globals} `.
+In the following documentation
+we use `__MODEL__` as a placeholder for this type.

 ```@docs
 __MODEL__